rawkin1908/AnarchoFlagsBot/README.md

 ## Configuration

-Edit `users.json` to add your usernames and passwords to your reddit accounts and all your throwaways.
+* Edit `users.json` to add your usernames and passwords to your reddit accounts and all your throwaways.

+* The script looks a file called `target.bmp`.
+Depending on what you want to defend (hammer & sickle and party parrot, ancom flags, or rojava flag) modify the appropriate file name to to `target.bmp`

 ## Usage

-Paste the following in your terminal:
+Paste the following in your command line:

 ```
   npm run start